Memorable Manitobans: Robert Mills Simpson (1864-1945)

 He served as President of the Conservative Association of Winnipeg for eight years, President of the America Public Association in 1911, President of the Manitoba Board of Health, a Member of the University of Manitoba Council for two years, Professor of Materia Medica and Therapeutics at the University of Manitoba, Professor of Principles and Practices of Medicine, Professor of Clinical Medicine, and Professor of Clinical Gynaecology at the University of Manitoba.

 He joined the Canadian Expeditionary Force (CAMC), 1915; (Lieutenant), promoted Colonel in 1918; Appointed Chief Surgeon, No. 1 Canadian General Hospital at Etaples, France; returned to Canada in 1916, A.D.M.S., Camp Hughes; returned to France and was attached D.D.M.S., later appointed O.C., No. 1, Canadian General Hospital, Etaples; Assistant A.D.M.S. of First Division, Canadian Expeditionary Force; A.D.M.S., 2nd Division; finally, D.D.M.S, Canadian Corps (France).

-In 1920, he married Monica Doreen (?-1936), with whom he had one son.
+In 1920, he married Monica Doreen (1894-1936) and they had one son.
 He was a founding member, in 1905, of the St. Charles Country Club, and also a member of the Manitoba Club, Carleton Club, and Adanac Club.